CMG-GUTS/metataxonx/README.md

 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)
 [![nf-test](https://img.shields.io/badge/tested_with-nf--test-337ab7.svg)](https://code.askimed.com/nf-test)

-## Introduction **metaBIOMx**
+## Introduction **metaTAXONx**

-The metagenomics microbiomics pipeline is a best-practice suite for the decontamination and annotation of sequencing data obtained via short-read shotgun sequencing.
+The 16S pipeline is a best-practice suite for the preprocessing, denoising and annotation of sequencing data obtained via 16S rRNA marker-gene sequencing.
 The pipeline contains [NF-core modules](https://github.com/nf-core/modules) and other local modules that are in the similar format.
 It can be runned via both docker and singularity containers.

 ## Pipeline summary
-The pipeline is able to perform different taxonomic annotation on either (single/paired) reads or contigs.
+The pipeline is able to perform different taxonomic annotation on either (single/paired) reads.
 The different subworkflows can be defined via `--bypass_<method>` flags, a full overview is shown by running `--help`.
-By default the pipeline will check if the right databases are present in the right formats, when the path is provided.
-If this is not the case, compatible databases will be automatically downloaded.

 The pipeline performs preprocessing of the reads via the removal of primers or adapters via [cutadapt](https://cutadapt.readthedocs.io/en/stable/) and paired-end read merging via [PEAR](https://cme.h-its.org/exelixis/web/software/pear/doc.html).Before and after each step the quality control will be assessed via [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and a [multiqc](https://github.com/MultiQC/MultiQC) report is created as output.
 The denoising of single-end reads is performed via [DADA2](https://benjjneb.github.io/dada2/) in batches or in paralell with the module [run-dada2-batch](https://github.com/agusinac/run-dada2-batch).